Alice-van-Rooyen/snakesandladders/README.md

 ### 6️⃣ Things NOT to do ❌
 - ❌ Don’t use HTML (`<b>`, `<i>`)
 - ❌ Don’t forget to close `*` or `**`
-- ❌ Don’t remove the surrounding quotation marks
+- ❌ Don’t remove the surrounding quotation marks - If you need quotation marks inside text, use:  "He said \"rest now\" and smiled."
 - ❌ Don’t worry about font size — it’s automatic

 If text doesn’t appear, it’s usually: